petru-robu/GameOfLife/README.md

 <p>
   I have implemented the game in javascript using the p5 grpahics library.
 The game runs in a 2D grid in which I've implemented a wrap-around logic.
 Some patterns of gliders, oscillators and other life forms can be loaded by clicking the respective buttons.
   Here you can see a screenshot of the implementation.
-I also invite you to check out the simulator on my github page, https://petru-robu.github.io, where you cand interact with it.
+I also invite you to check out the simulator on my github page, https://petru-robu.github.io, where you can interact with it.
 </p>

 ![image](https://github.com/user-attachments/assets/ce2c9d19-fe22-4902-85b6-fba5766db867)